Main content

 The collection consists of five boxes and is organized into three different series: "Correspondence," "Cartoons," and "Photograph Albums."

-Carrie Chapman Catt was highly influential feminist and activist in the first half of the twentieth century.
-This collection evidences her national and international connections, her feminist vision, and her personal life.
+Carrie Chapman Catt was a feminist and activist in the first half of the twentieth century.
+This collection evidences her national and international connections, her feminist values, and her personal life.
 Additionally, the cartoons and other suffrage ephemera provide context for the political clime, and the many varied opinions invoked by the fight for women's suffrage.

 Gift of the estate of Carrie Chapman Catt, 1947.